Beauty and the Breach: Leaked Credentials in Context

 The six factors outlined above can be used both to assess the severity of a breach as well as to make a comparison between breaches.

-Our research paper takes over 30,000 instances of claimed leaked credentials to understand how the world’s 1,000 biggest organizations are impacted.
+Our research takes over 30,000 instances of claimed leaked credentials to understand how the world’s 1,000 biggest organizations are impacted.
 For this post, we have taken seven historical breaches of varying size and content to see how they measured up against these factors of desirability and against each other.
 Although the Office of Personnel Management (OPM) breach is not publically available, it has been included for comparative purposes.

 *Digital Shadows do not have access to this dataset